-Premature ejaculation becomes an issue when a couple cannot have proper sexual intercourse and begin to feel frustrated and unsatisfied.
-The couple may slowly lose the desire for sexual intercourse that leads to problems in marital relationship.
-Sometimes premature ejaculation creates a lack of sexual fulfilment that can lead to anxiety and erectile dysfunction.
+Premature ejaculation becomes an issue when couple cannot have proper sexual intercourse and feel frustrated and unsatisfied.
+The couple may slowly lose the desire for sexual intercourse leading to problems in marital relationship.

-Fortunately, the condition can improve with medical guidance.
-Practice makes perfect, and relaxation will help the man deal with the problem.
-He can try to distract himself by having non-sexual thoughts to avoid becoming excited too fast.
-He should also not be too preoccupied with sex to the exclusion of all other sexual activities, and should never end a sexual encounter as soon as he has had an orgasm.
-In a marital relationship, the wife may consider affection, romance and passion more important than the physical aspects of sexual responses.
+Fortunately, the condition improves with medical guidance.
+Practice makes perfect and relaxation will help you deal with the problem.
+You can try to distract yourself by having non-sexual thoughts to avoid becoming excited too fast.
+Do not be too preoccupied with sex to the exclusion of all other sexual activities and do not end a sexual encounter as soon as you have an orgasm.
+In marital relationship, your wife may consider affection, romance and passion more important than the physical aspects of sexual responses.

-- To delay the ejaculation, the man should first learn how to identify and control the sensations leading to orgasm.
-Sexual stimulation is done by the spouse with the aid of a lubricant until he is close to climax.
+To delay the ejaculation, the man should first learn how to identify and control the sensations leading to orgasm.
+Sexual stimulation is done by the spouse with lubricant until he is close to climax.
 The stimulation is then stopped for about thirty seconds.
 This allows him to relax before starting again.
-Repeat the procedure a few times until final ejaculation occurs.
+Repeat the procedure few times until final ejaculation occurs.

-- This is a variation of the above.
+This is a variation of the above.
 This technique involves sexual stimulation until the man recognizes that he is about to ejaculate.
-At this point, the spouse gently places the thumb and index finger around the tip or mid shaft of the penis and squeeze firmly for 15 second withholding further sexual stimulation for about 30 seconds, and then resuming stimulation.
+At that point, the wife gently place the thumb and index finger around the tip or mid shaft of the penis and squeeze firmly for 15 second withholding further sexual stimulation for about 30 seconds, and then resuming stimulation.
 The sequence may be repeated by the spouse until ejaculation is desired, the final time allowing the stimulation to continue until ejaculation occurs.

-- Sexual positions can also affect a man’s ability to control ejaculation.
-Allowing the wife to be on top will allow the man to be more relaxed and have better control.
+¨ Sexual position can also affect a man’s ability to control ejaculation.
+Allowing the wife to be on top will make the man to be more relaxed and have a better control.

-- Antidepressants and other selective serotonin reuptake inhibitors (SSRIs) may be helpful because these may prolong the time needed to achieve ejaculation.
+¨ Antidepressants and other selective serotonin reuptake inhibitors (SSRIs) may be helpful because they may prolong the time to achieve ejaculation.

-- Local anaesthetic creams may be applied to the penis to decrease stimulation.
+¨ Local anesthetic creams may be applied to the penis to decrease stimulation.
 Decreased feeling in the penis may prolong the time before ejaculation.
 Condom use may also have this effect for some men.